Rey Mysterio: Teaming with Dominik Mysterio (2020–2022)

-In the following weeks, The Mysterios began a feud with The Judgment Day (Finn Balor, Damian Priest, and Rhea Ripley), who repeatedly attempted to have Dominik join the stable.
-At SummerSlam on July 30, the Mysterios defeated Bálor and Priest in a no disqualification match due to interference from a returning Edge, the Judgment Day's former leader.
-On the following episode of Raw, they faced The Usos for the Undisputed WWE Tag Team Championship in a losing effort.
-At Clash at the Castle on September 3, Rey teamed with Edge to defeat Bálor and Priest, and after the match, Dominik hit Edge with a low blow and hit a clothesline on Rey, thus disbanding the Mysterios.
-On the October 14 episode of SmackDown, he was transferred to the SmackDown brand.
+Over the following weeks, The Mysterios began a feud with The Judgment Day (Finn Balor, Damian Priest, and Rhea Ripley), who repeatedly attempted to have Dominik join the stable.
+At SummerSlam on July 30, the Mysterios defeated Bálor and Priest after interference from a returning Edge.
+At Clash at the Castle on September 3, Rey and Edge defeated Bálor and Priest.
+After the match, Dominik hit Edge with a low blow and hit a clothesline on Rey, thus disbanding the Mysterios.
+On the October 14 episode of SmackDown, he was transferred to the SmackDown brand, refusing to fight his son.
+Later that night, he won a fatal four-way match for an Intercontinental Championship match against Gunther, which he lost on the November 4 episode of SmackDown.